Rates of mixing for the measure of maximal entropy of dispersing billiard maps: Setting and Statement of Results

-This linear complexity bound is essential to the uniform bounds on $\#\cM_n$ obtained in \cite{BD20} and is essential to the present work.
+The fact that the complexity bound is subexponential is essential to the uniform bounds on $\#\cM_n$ obtained in \cite{BD20} and is essential to the present work.
 Yet, it is conjectured that for generic dispersing billiard tables, the complexity bound is even stronger.
-Indeed, for a given billiard table table, we say the {\em sequence of complexities is bounded} if there exists $K>0$ such that $K_n \le K$ for all $n \in \mathbb{Z}$.
+Indeed, for a given billiard table, we say the {\em sequence of complexities is bounded} if there exists $K>0$ such that $K_n \le K$ for all $n \in \mathbb{Z}$.

 \begin{conjecture}{\em (\cite[Conjecture~3.3]{Balint Toth})} The sequence of complexities $K_n$ is bounded for typical finite horizon dispersing billiard configurations. \end{conjecture}